lzjzx1122/FaaSFlow/README.md

 FaaSFlow is a serverless workflow engine that enables efficient workflow execution in 2 ways: a worker-side workflow schedule pattern to reduce scheduling overhead, and an adaptive storage library to use local memory to transfer data between functions on the same node.

+*Our work has been accepted by ASPLOS' 22.
+The paper is [FaaSFlow: Enable Efficient Workflow Execution for Function-as-a-Service](https://dl.acm.org/doi/10.1145/3503222.3507717)*

 ## Hardware Depedencies and Private IP Address

 1. In our experiment setup, we use aliyun ecs instance installed with Ubuntu 18.04 (ecs.g7.2xlarge, cores: 8, DRAM: 32GB) for each worker node, and a ecs.g6e.4xlarge(cores: 16, DRAM: 64GB) instance for database node installed with Ubuntu 18.04 and CouchDB.